-(1) Correction of minor errors by the state registrar during the first year of birth: Correction of obvious minor errors, transposition of letters in words of common knowledge, or omissions may be made by the state registrar either upon his or her own observation or query.
+(1) Correction of minor errors by the state registrar of a birth or death certificate: Correction of obvious minor errors, transposition of letters in words of common knowledge, or omissions may be made by the state registrar either upon his or her own observation or query.

-(2) Correction of minor errors may be made upon request of the immediate family of the registrant during the first year after birth.
+(2) Correction of minor errors may be made upon request of the parents, legal guardian, or court ordered custodian of the registrant during the first year after birth.
 The certified certificate shall not be marked "amended."

 C. Amendments of first or middle name.
-Unless otherwise provided for in these regulations or in statute, all applications for amendment to change the first and/or middle name on a vital record shall be supported by.
+Unless otherwise provided for in these regulations or in statute, all applications for amendment to change the first or middle name on a vital record shall be supported by.

-(1) An affidavit setting forth information to identify the certificate; the incorrect data as it is listed on the certificate; the correct data as it should appear, together with two or more items of acceptable documentary evidence which support the alleged facts and which were established at least five years prior to the date of the first application for amendment and within seven years of the date of the event.
+(1) An affidavit setting forth information to identify the certificate; the incorrect data as it is listed on the certificate; the correct data as it should appear, together with two or more items of acceptable documentary evidence which support the alleged facts and which were established at least five years prior to the date of the first application for amendment.
+For individuals five years or younger, acceptable documentary evidence shall be at the discretion of the state registrar.